sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 ## Create an Automation

 Once you've completed the prerequisites, you can go ahead and create an automation.
-You'll find you have two options: start with a pre-built Welcome Series and make it your own, or start from scratch by selecting Custom Automation.
+You'll find you have two options: start with a pre-built Welcome Series and make it your own, or start from scratch by selecting **Custom Automation**.

 ### Create a Custom Automation